-So you want to skip over those grills on wheels and build yourself a custom Barbecue to fit into your patio?
-Well, congratulations.
-Custom built barbecues were made popular back in the fifties, before mass-produced gas and charcoal grills took over the market.
-But lately, people have become increasingly interested in building barbecues of their own.
+Custom built barbecues were made popular back in the fifties, before mass-produced gas and charcoal grills took over the market, but people have become increasingly interested in building barbecues of their own.

-The reality is that a simple charcoal or wood fired barbecue isn't that complex.
-Find a place for the fire that is well ventilated, away from other structures, and add a cooking grate to put the food on.
-This kind of grill can be constructed from bricks with a little know how, a masonry book from the library and some pre-made metal parts.
-You could put it together on a Saturday afternoon with a friend or two, and a good supply of refreshments.
+A simple charcoal or wood-fired barbecue isn't that complex.
+Find a place for the fire that is well-ventilated, away from other structures, and add a cooking grate to put the food on.
+This kind of grill can be constructed from bricks with a little know-how, a masonry book from the library and some pre-made metal parts.
+You could put it together on a Saturday afternoon with a friend or two and a good supply of refreshments.

-Here are a couple of good rules to follow when planning your homemade barbecue:
+Here are some rules to follow when planning your homemade barbecue:

-- Placement: Put your barbecue where it won't put other structures in danger from fire, and where it can stay for many years to come.
-Consider where the smoke will go so that it doesn't interfere with seating areas of draft into the house.
+- Placement: Put your barbecue where it won't put other structures in danger from fire and where it can stay for many years to come.
+Consider where the smoke will go so it doesn't interfere with seating areas of draft into the house.

-- Appearance: Follow the design of house and yard so that your barbecue won't seem out of place and will fit into its surroundings.
-Match brickwork, masonry, and colors to allow the structure to blend in.
+- Appearance: Follow the design of house and yard so your barbecue won't seem out of place and will fit into its surroundings.
+Match brickwork, masonry and colors to allow the structure to blend in.

 - Maintenance: Design your barbecue to make it easy to clean and repair.
-You don't want to find out later, that you need to cut through stone or bricks to replace a part.
-Remember that gas grill inserts do not have standard measurements so that can not be easily swapped without making major alterations to a grill island or other type of structure.
+You don't want to find out later that you need to cut through stone or bricks to replace a part.
+Remember that gas grill inserts do not have standard measurements, so they cannot be easily swapped without making major alterations to a grill island or other type of structure.